matslexell/advanced-software-design/Unit_1_assignments_template.markdown

-Now, wether comp is in ascending, descending or alphanumeric order doesn't matter.
-Becuase it's still something that we don't have to assume, since the comp function is passed with the sortedDataList.
+Whether comp is in ascending, descending or alphanumeric order doesn't matter.
+Whatever the comp function does to the list the precondition will hold true if comp has been applied

-DISCLAIMER: It might not really make practical sense for binarySearch to require you to pass "data: D" when it's the data you're looking for to begin with.

 ## The Design of Software is a Thing Apart.

-Imagine a software that displays an inventory of items in a grocery store.
-You might want to show a table of items is the following matter:
+Imagine an admin software for a grocery store that displays an inventory of items in the following manner:

 ```
-Inventory:
+Inventory count:
 Chicken wing(s): 21
 Milk carton(s): 46
 Tuna can(s): 87
 ```

+I.e the name of the item followed by a count of how many is in the store.